Driving In Australia: Hints & Tips

 Any travel across designated Aboriginal Land will require permission from the owners beforehand.
 As the permit process varies from state to state (and can take up to six weeks to obtain).
 It is best to contact the national parks' controlling body in each state prior to your journey.

 A common sight in the Outback, particularly the Northern Territory, Queensland, South Australia and Western Australia, are road trains.
-These are multi trailer trucks up to 50 metres (170 feet) long.
+These are multi trailer trucks or road trains can be up to 53.5m long (176 ft).
 Always allow plenty of room as you pass in the opposite direction of a road train as the displaced air causes severe buffering.
 When overtaking a road train allow 1.5 kilometres (0.8 miles) of clear road.

 Outback Road Conditions